 - Laine Lipsky, parenting coach

-Most experts agree: Parents should know what your kids are doing online and have regular conversations about screen time usage.
+Most experts agree: Parents should know what their kids are doing online and have regular conversations about screen time.

-Some experts also believe: Kids should be encouraged to monitor their own screen time usage.
+Some experts also believe: Kids should be encouraged to monitor their own screen time.

 Most experts agree: Parents should set a good example for kids.

-Some experts also believe: Parents should follow screen time rules they set in place.
+Some experts also believe: Parents should follow the same screen time rules they set for kids.

-Most experts agree that a parent needs to set a good example for their kids, even if it means following the same screen time rules.
-If a child feels that the parent is always on their phone, for example, the child can pick up conflicting messages.
-Even babies can pick up screen time behavior from a parent at a very early age.
+Most experts agree that parents need to set a good example for their kids, even if it means parents follow the same screen time rules their kids do.
+Children who feel their parents are always on the phone can pick up conflicting messages.
+Even babies, from their young age, can learn screen time behavior from a parent.

-Most experts agree: Children 18 months and younger should avoid the use of screens other than video chatting, children ages 2 to 5 years old should limit screen use to 1 hour per day and children 6 years or older should have consistent limits, as recommended by the AAP.
-Two hours of screen time usage a day or less is recommended by most experts for children 6 years and older.
+Most experts agree with AAP recommendations: Children 18 months and younger should avoid the use of screens other than for video chatting, children between 18 and 24 months can watch occasional, educational programming with caregivers, and children 2 to 5 years old should limit noneducational screen use to one hour per weekday and three hours per weekend day.
+Children 6 and older should have consistent limits and participate in healthy activities.
+The consensus for the 6+ age group is two hours maximum per day of noneducational screen time.

 - Screens should be turned off when not in use, even if it’s just for background noise.